asw675/machine-learning-coursework1/README.md

-And then use  `python ml.py instruction` in this folder (don't remember download the dataset)
+And then use  `python coursework1.py instruction` in this folder (don't forget download the dataset)

 The training and predict results will be printed